State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

 We let the stage costs be the proportion of the population infected plus the dis-utility if lockdown is implemented.
 We assume that the dis-utility without a policy intervention is zero.
 However, determining the dis-utility associated with a lockdown is challenging.
 If the dis-utility is excessively low, the optimal choice consistently leans towards implementing the lockdown, which ignores the potential economic and social burden brought by the lockdown.
 On the contrary, if the dis-utility proves to be excessively burdensome, it will never be enforced.
 To better reflect this tradeoff, we assume the dis-utility of implementing a one-week lockdown is 0.005, implying it equates to the dis-utility of 0.5\% of the population infected per epoch.

-We create two discretized MDPs with 150 discretizations using the GreedyCut discretization method and compare outcomes against that of a uniform discretization method.
-This will guarantee the completion of model construction within an hour for both the GreedyCut and the uniform discretization methods.
+We create three discretized MDPs with 150 discretization regions using the GreedyCut discretization method and compare outcomes against those of the InverseProportional, expert, and uniform discretization methods.
+This will guarantee the completion of model construction within an hour for all discretization methods.
+In this COVID-19 example, the brute force results cannot be generated within a reasonable time as there are $2^{60}$ different cases compared to only $2^{10}$ different cases in the previous example.
+Therefore, we directly compare the MDP objective values generated by using the identified policies on the true disease model to evaluate each algorithm's performance.